Skip to content

 #2.
 Adobe Acrobat Pro: Best OCR and Compliance

-Adobe Acrobat Pro is still the format’s reference implementation, and its OCR engine remains the most accurate in our testing.
-On the same mixed-font scan, Acrobat caught nearly every term and preserved the original font fallback, which mattered for a compliance-style document where searchable text is the deliverable.
+Adobe Acrobat Pro is still the format’s reference implementation, and its OCR engine remains the most accurate of the group.
+On mixed-font scans, Acrobat catches nearly every term and preserves the original font fallback, which matters for compliance-style documents where searchable text is the deliverable.

-The Liquid Mode reflow on tablet kept paragraph order intact across page breaks.
+The Liquid Mode reflow on tablet keeps paragraph order intact across page breaks.
 Redaction is properly irreversible: the redacted bytes are stripped from the saved file, not just covered with a black box.

 Adobe’s Acrobat product comparison lays out which features sit in Pro versus Standard.
 Pro is the one if you need form scripting, Bates numbering, or accessibility-tagged exports for Section 508 work.
 Acrobat Reader stays free and handles viewing, signing, and basic commenting on every desktop and mobile platform, which makes it a sensible fallback even when your editor of choice is something else.